Denis Goldberg's life has a built-in temptation toward simplification.

 Goldberg remained argumentative, practical, internationalist, and alert to inequality long after he could have retired into commemorative status.

-He belongs in a rebuilt editorial library because he was not just the white Rivonia trialist.
+He belongs in a rebuilt editorial library because he was more than the white Rivonia trialist.
 He was a model of disciplined political solidarity that did not end when the cameras moved on or when the regime formally fell.